Last updated on March 29, 2023 by Wandering our World

 Visit Bear Rock ‘Capo d’Orso’ for 360-degree views over the archipelago of La Maddalena, Palau, and the old military Forte di Capo d’Orso.

 While Sardinia attracts many beach-goers, it also has an adventurous side.
 And a lot of the island’s rich history can be explored on foot as Sardinia is covered in hundreds of kilometers of picturesque trails.
 You can see 50 of some of the best walks in this fantastic little book.

 One of our favorite walks is a two-hour hike through the ancient Nuragic settlement of Tiscali that will bring you to Su Gorroppu Gorge where it’s reported to have stars at the bottom of the gorge!
 While that’s unlikely of course, the hike is beautiful and well worth doing.

 Inside the island’s largest cave Grotto di Ispinigoli stare into the Abbisso delle Vergini (Abyss of the Virgins) as you are guided through this extensive cave network.

 Furthermore, as you’re in Sardinia you must check out some of the most beautiful beaches offering turquoise waters and watersports.
 Some of our favorites are Spiaggia della Pelosa (Stintino) and La Caletta.

 Visit the incredible color changing waters at Is Arutas (Cabras) and Cala Brandinchi (San Teodoro) too, otherwise known as Little Tahiti!

 Both Malta and Sardinia have long colorful histories, and have played host to different civilizations over many centuries.
 As a result, both islands have an incredible array of ancient towns, and unique sights to see and visit.

 On the island nation of Malta, they are re-energizing their cities with contemporary architecture, but they also work hard to preserve their past.

 The Knights of Saint John built the capital of Valletta in the 16th century in a grid-like system.
 Its early Baroque façades are dazzling, and historic attractions include the ancient St John’s Co-Cathedral, Teatru Manoel, and Grandmaster’s Palace.

-Peppering the landscape are Megalithic Temples which are 5 – 6,000 years old!
+Peppering the landscape of Malta are Megalithic Temples which are 5–6,000 years old!
 Discover the Tarxien Temple Complex in the south of Malta or travel across to Ggantija on Gozo to see structures built before the pyramids of Egypt!